FREEZONEX/Factory-Agent/README.md

 ![Architecture Diagram](/assets/arc.svg)

 The method of using an MQ Broker to aggregate industrial data is also known as Unified Namespace, a simple and efficient industrial DataOps methodology considered to be the true industrial data integration solution for the post-OPCUA era.
 Factory Agent relies on this methodology to establish bidirectional real-time connections with the factory.
-You can implement this using our open-source software supOS.
+You can implement this using our open-source software Tier0.

 ## How it works